gocodeup/intro-to-testing-js/README.md

     - `add("banana", "split")` returns NaN
     - `add(2, "apples")` returns NaN
     - `add()` returns NaN
-- If any input is not a number,
 - Start with the smallest tests first.
 - Write just enough code to green the test
 - Build up functionality one small piece at a time.
+- If any input is not a number, return NaN
-- Refactor
+- Refactor, if possible
 - Repeat until the tests are robust and the function works as intented.
 - Commit your work to git and push to GitHub.